-The option recommended in the feasibility study, and ultimately constructed, was the staged construction of a prestressed concrete beam superstructure with semi-integral abutments supported on micropiles, which made it possible to avoid large open-cut excavations.
-TKDA’s design made possible the continued use of CSAH 46 for traffic and the Grand Rounds Trail for pedestrians and bicyclists for the entire duration of the project and minimized impacts to existing trees and landscaping, an important project goal.
-Construction began in January 2017 and was completed in November 2017.
+The option recommended in the feasibility study, and ultimately constructed, was the staged construction of a prestressed concrete beam superstructure with semi-integral abutments supported on micropiles.
+This superstructure made it possible to avoid large open-cut excavations.
+Our design allowed the continued use of CSAH 46 for traffic and the Grand Rounds Trail for pedestrians and bicyclists for the entire project duration and minimized impacts to existing trees and landscaping.